mloskot/travis-ci-test/README.md

 # ci-test

-A minimal working example targetting variety of CI services with a sample C++ project and CMake.
+A minimal working example targeting variety of CI services with a sample C++ project and CMake.

 ## Build Status